-Family Lawyer serving Tucson for over 25 years
+Family Lawyer serving Tucson since 1991

 Paternity is the legal establishment of the identity of a child's legal parent.
 Even if the names of both parents appear on a child’s birth certificate, that is not enough to establish a person’s paternity.
 A judge or a Clerk of the Court must legally establish paternity before a person is recognized as a child’s legal parent.
 This is true even if the parties later married each other after the child was born.